sameh97/easyfit-frontend/README.md

 Main features:

 Machine service scheduler:

 The site has a feature that allows a gym manager to schedule an alert that will remind him to Service or clean a particular machine (the user can pick a date at which the schedule will run)

 * each row is a schedule for a particular machine

 ![scheduler](https://user-images.githubusercontent.com/75888057/164878981-67a4fedf-1a6a-4dd4-bc62-f744d0ad6839.PNG)

-View machine button, Lets the manager view the details of the machine for which the schedule is intended:
+View machine button, allows the manager view the details of the machine for which the schedule is intended:

 ![view-machine](https://user-images.githubusercontent.com/75888057/164878988-513bfebd-9ce9-4430-a324-cfe785aeceea.PNG)